 The Principal at Armstrong Elementary School is Tracy S. Atkins.
-This is Mrs. Atkins' fourth year serving in this capacity.
+This is Mrs. Atkins' third year serving in this capacity.
 Leadership is supported by the Administrative Assistant, Instructional Coach, Literacy Coach, and Title I Facilitator.

 The decision making process is a collaborative effort that involves school and district administration as well as faculty, staff, and members of the community.
-Recognizing the growing demands for higher student achievement and accountability at the classroom level, our teachers have become increasingly involved in the decision-making process over the past four years as demonstrated in the diagram below:
+Recognizing the growing demands for higher student achievement and accountability at the classroom level, our teachers have become increasingly involved in the decision-making process over the past five years as demonstrated in the diagram below:

-- Armstrong Leadership Team, made up of the Principal, Assistant Principal, Instructional Coach, Literacy Specialist, and Title 1 Facilitator - >-participate in the development of Title I Needs Assessment - review teacher observations to determine coaching needs - >coordinate Instructional Rounds - review data to determine school wide areas of opportunity - >plan effective, specific Professional Learning Opportunities - right enforce district and school initiatives - reflect on student learning and teaching - > plan for sharing teacher best practices - •Armstrong Faculty Council, made up of the Principal and Grade/Department Representatives was established to: - >-ensure the implementation of district and state standards and school vision - >-review data and planning for improvement - >-encourage and modeling school wide-expectations of best practices - >-update and review the school portfolio plan - >-guide, enforce, and reinforce the school portfolio plan - >-coordinate grade level activities
+- Armstrong Leadership Team, made up of the Principal, Assistant Principal, Instructional Coach, Literacy Specialist, and Title 1 Facilitator - >-participate in the development of Title I Needs Assessment - review teacher observations to determine coaching needs - >coordinate Instructional Rounds - review data to determine school wide areas of opportunity - >plan effective, specific Professional Learning Opportunities - right energy ene - reflect on student learning and teaching - > plan for sharing teacher best practices - •Armstrong Faculty Council, made up of the Principal and Grade/Department Representatives was established to: - >-ensure the implementation of district and state standards and school vision - >-review data and planning for improvement - >-encourage and modeling school wide-expectations of best practices - >-update and review the school portfolio plan - >-guide, enforce, and reinforce the school portfolio plan - >-coordinate grade level activities

-- >-attend monthly focused council meetings - >-communicate team concerns, successes, and feedback on specific school initiatives - •Our related Arts tem, Title 1 Facilitator, and Parent Involvement Coordinator are in place to coordinate events throughout the school year such as American Education Week, Black History Month, Spooktacular Writing and Reading Event, Student-Led Conferences, Multi-cultural Day and a variety of other activities.
+- >-attend monthly focused council meetings - >-communicate team concerns, successes, and feedback on specific school initiatives - •School Committees are also in place to coordinate events throughout the school year such as American Education Week, Black History Month, Spooktacular Rocking Reading Event, Math and Science Carnival, Student-Led Conferences, and Multi-cultural Day and a variety of other activities.
 The purpose of these teams is to investigate different approaches to achieving our goals which includes increasing parent involvement.
-The team may recommend specific courses of action that will support the implementation of a high quality instructional program aligned with the state's curriculum standards to celebrate various national holidays and observances. - •Grade Level Teams/Data Teams The purpose of grade-level teams are to maintain unity of curriculum, instruction, assessment, and to implement the standards at each grade level.
-Therefore, each teacher will: - >-participate in meetings with his/her grade level - >-coach and support the implementation of the standards - >-study and support each other's implementation of Best Practices - >-support grade level efforts to integrate writing across the curriculum - >-plan instruction based on current common assessment data - •Vertical Teams The purpose of the vertical teams is to maintain consistency, specifically to: - ➤ improve instruction school-wide - > create continuums to implement the state standards across the grade levels - >advise the strategic planning team of progress and concerns of grade-level and - >vertical team meetings - coach and support the quality implementation of subject areas - > demonstrate the implementation of subject standards for teachers in each subject area - review data for improvement
+The teams may recommend specific courses of action that will support the implementation of a high quality instructional program aligned with the state's curriculum standards to celebrate various national holidays and observances. - •Grade Level Team/Data Teams The purpose of grade-level teams are to maintain unity of curriculum, instruction, assessment, and to implement the standards at each grade level.
+Therefore, each teacher will: - >-participate in meetings with his/her grade level - >-coach and support the implementation of the standards - >-study and support each other's implementation of Best Practices - >-support grade level efforts to integrate writing across the curriculum - >-plan instruction based on current common assessment data - •3.
+Vertical Teams The purpose of the vertical teams is to maintain consistency, specifically to: - >-improve instruction school-wide - >-create continuums to implement the state standards across the grade levels - >-advise the strategic planning team of progress and concerns of grade-level and - >vertical team meetings - >-coach and support the quality implementation of subject areas - > -demonstrate the implementation of subject standards for teachers in each - >subject area - >-review data for improvement